Regimes in astrophysical lensing: refractive optics, diffractive optics, and the Fresnel scale: A simple rational lens

 The quintic polynomial has five roots, either one or three of which being real depending on the position $y$.
 The real images are always relevant to the integral.
 The complex images emerge as conjugate pairs (since the polynomial is real), of which one is potentially relevant.
 By evaluating the intersections of the steepest ascent contour of the complex images and the real line, we determine the relevance of each complex saddle point (see Appendix~\ref{sec:appendixB} for a detailed discussion).

-The perturbative/diffractive approximation of the lens integral is given by Eq.~\eqref{eq:pert_rat}.
+The perturbative approximation of the Kirchhoff-Fresnel integral is given by Eq.~\eqref{eq:pert_rat}.
 We have chosen to study the rational lens as it has an analytic potential with a similar form to the more widely studied Gaussian lens; indeed, the potential is the first-order Pad\'e approximation of the Gaussian potential $\psi(x) = \exp{(-x^2/2)}$.
 Thus, we expect the rational lens to behave similarly to the Gaussian lens.
-However, since the lens equation reduces to a simple fifth-order polynomial, there is only a small number of potentially relevant images, in contrast with the Gaussian lens, for which a potentially infinite number of images may be relevant, making the evaluation of the Kirchhoff-Fresnel integral much simpler for the rational lens.
+However, since the lens equation for the rational lens reduces to a simple fifth-order polynomial, there is only a small number of potentially relevant images, in contrast with the Gaussian lens, for which a potentially infinite number of images may be relevant, making the evaluation of the Kirchhoff-Fresnel integral much simpler for the rational lens.
+Since, in reality, neither the Gaussian nor the rational lens is likely to be the exact form of any physical lens, we choose to study the simpler case.
 Once we have found the relevant images for the rational lens, we can evaluate the geometric or Eikonal approximation of the Kirchhoff-Fresnel integral.
-Our goal is to compare the regimes of validity of the geometric approximation and the perturbative/diffractive approximation given by Eq.~\eqref{eq:pert_rat}.
+Our goal is to compare the regimes of validity of the geometric approximation given by Eq.~\eqref{eq:eik_imag} and the perturbative approximation given by Eq.~\eqref{eq:pert_rat}.

 In order to make this comparison, we use Picard-Lefschetz theory to numerically evaluate the Kirchhoff-Fresnel integral.
 As we discuss in Appendix~\ref{sec:appendixB}, Picard-Lefschetz theory allows for an exact evaluation of the diffraction integral at arbitrary frequencies.
 Thus, we are able to compare the various approximations to the exact value of the integral.
 In particular, Fig.~\ref{fig:residual} shows the average minimum residual over a range of source positions, $y$, between the intensity computed by either the perturbative expansion or the geometric/Eikonal approximation with the exact value of the intensity as a function of $\nu$ and $\kappa$.
 That is, we define the residual to be